 (b) evidence, in a manner approved by the Commissioner, of the applicant’s identity; and

-(c) evidence in the form of Form 2 that the applicant has passed a firearms safety test conducted by the holder of a Dealer’s Licence or an officer of an approved shooting club or other approved organisation.
+(c) evidence in the form of Form 2 that the applicant has passed a firearms safety test conducted by the holder of a dealer’s licence or an officer of an approved shooting club or other approved organisation.

 (4) After receiving an application the Commissioner may, in writing, direct the applicant to arrange for the firearm to which the application relates to be produced for inspection at a police station specified in the direction.